MicrosoftDocs/msteams-docs/msteams-platform/toolkit/deploy-to-the-cloud.md

 ## Advanced use case

-Any advanced use case or workarounds here customer should be aware of?
+<Placeholder> Any advanced use case or workarounds here customer should be aware of?

-## What’s next
+## See also

 * Add additional cloud resources.
 * Add additional Teams app capabilities.
 * Deploy project code with CI/CD pipelines.